 There is an enormous scale and complexity to many architectural projects today, and innovations must respect architectural processes to empower architects and design researchers.

 That potential is here now.
 Next-level AI

 It is up to us all to make the world a better place, starting with the architectural impact of your organization

 Introducing the next-generation of AI, designed around the fundamental question of what it means to be human

 Together, we will inspire change in the world, by first introducing your organization to its true potential

 Kweku Opoku-Agyemang, Ph.D.

-A former session Chair at the Canadian Economic Association, Kweku believes that his next-generation Machine Learning x Doing approach can help organizations and countries to do better by their people by meeting or exceeding their potential.
+A former session Chair at the Canadian Economic Association, Kweku believes that his next-generation Machine Learning X Doing approach can help organizations and countries to do better by their people by meeting or exceeding their potential and taking their culture to its real potential.
 He is based in Toronto, Canada.